Henry Hill Visitor Center

 Entrance: Button to the right side of the double doors activates an automatic opener.

 Restrooms: Men’s and Women’s facilities in the basement of the visitor center are accessible to wheelchair users via an exterior ramp at the west rear of the building.
+Button to the right side of door activates the automatic opener.
+Restroom doors also have automatic assist buttons.
 Each restroom has one wheelchair accessible stall equipped with handrails and elevated seat.
 All sinks are wheelchair accessible.

 Loaner Wheelchair: A wheelchair is available for use inside the Visitor Center and adjacent paved areas outside the building.
 The wheelchair is loaned free-of-charge, but a drivers license must be left with park staff to ensure the return of the wheelchair.

 Information in Large Type: “The Manassas Story” in large type for the visually impaired is available on request at the lobby information desk.